 Accounting software simplifies managing your financial operations and costs by automating them.
 This comes in handy when you are doing lots of financial operations per day.

 All SaaS in this category differ greatly in features, so you should choose the ones that will fit your needs and expectations when it comes to handling your finance.
 Currently, the most used ones are Xero and QuickBooks, which have lots of effective integrations.

 In Xero, for instance, you can create invoices and bills, and even see reports on your spendings.
 On the dashboard, you can prioritize your tasks, which makes it easier to track everything going on with your finances.
 Finally, you can even see your account balance and transactions in Xero due to its integrations with banks and online financial services as Stripe or PayPal.

 PM SaaS solutions enhance cooperation and progress tracking in teams.
 They are much faster and easier to use compared to shared spreadsheets or documents as synchronization happens in real-time.

 Confluence by Atlassian is one of PM SaaS with the largest number of additional tools and functions.
 With only $10/user/month (1–100 users) with its Premium plan, you can make use of such features as task tracking, real-time notifications, adjustable page permissions, and even blog posting.

 CMS and e-commerce platforms

-E-commerce SaaS solutions are a great option for new businesses, as they allow you to start selling your products immediately, saving money on website development and design (if you are planning to make one).
+E-commerce SaaS solutions are a great option for new businesses, as they allow you to start selling your products immediately, saving money on website development and UX/UI design services (if you are planning to make a website).